Search This Site

 Quiet Time Scripture Songs From Proverbs (Patch the Pirate)

-Spot videos are the BEST!
-They’re very simple and fun, not over stimulating.
-Our favorite spot videos include Discover Spot and Spot and His Grandparents Go To The Carnival, but there are several spot videos and they are all really excellent.
+I think the Spot videos are the BEST!
+They’re very simple and fun, not over stimulating, and just really engaging for young children.
+Our favorite spot videos are Discover Spot and Spot and His Grandparents Go To The Carnival, but there are lots more Spot videos, and they are all really excellent!
+I always appreciate videos that can teach and hold a child’s attention without all the unnecessary hype!

 The Bible App for Kids Storybook Bible